-‘Bold And The Beautiful’ Spoilers: Carter Asks Ridge To Play An Important Role
+'Bold And The Beautiful' Spoilers: Carter Asks Ridge To Play An Important Role

-The Bold and the Beautiful spoilers for Tuesday, January 26 reveal that Ridge Forrester (Thorsten Kaye) will find himself in an awkward position.
+The Bold and the Beautiful spoilers for Tuesday, January 26, reveal that Ridge Forrester (Thorsten Kaye) will find himself in an awkward position.
 When Carter Walton (Lawrence Saint-Victor) asks the dressmaker to play a key role on the most important day of his life, he knows that he needs to question his nephew about his intentions.
-He has picked up on a vibe between Zende Forrester Dominguez (Delon de Metz) and Zoe Buckingham (Kiara Barnes), Carter’s fiancée.
-Will Zende confess or keep his uncle in the dark.
+He has picked up on a vibe between Zende Forrester Dominguez (Delon de Metz) and Zoe Buckingham (Kiara Barnes), Carter's fiancée.
+Will Zende confess or keep his uncle in the dark?

-Carter will ask Ridge to be his best man, per The TV Guide.
+Carter will ask Ridge to be his best man, per TV Guide.
 He looks up to the Forrester Creations co-CEO and knows that he can count on him.
 Ridge has also been married several times and could give him some invaluable advice.
 Unfortunately, the dressmaker may have some disturbing news for Carter.

-On several occasions, Ridge has sensed that there was more to Zende and Zoe’s friendship tham what meets the eye.
-He has noticed that when he enters a room unexpectedly, the conversation dries up between the pair.
+On several occasions, Ridge has sensed that there was more to Zende and Zoe's friendship than what meets the eye.
+He has noticed that when he unexpectedly enters a room, the conversation dries up between the pair.
 Zoe has also openly flirted with his nephew.
 Has she got an eye on the designer?

-Today on #BoldandBeautiful, Zoe reaches out to Zende, showing him the delayed text and hoping there is still a chance for them to be together. pic.twitter.com/YZH9Z3Jjwv

 What Ridge doesn't know is that the model just asked the designer if he has feelings for her, as seen in the above image.
 If she had received his text message in time, she may have never agreed to marry Carter.